pparesh25/Getbhavcopy-alternative/README.md

 However, changing the data format or link by NSE does not affect the final Bhavcopy file.
 Only the method of creating the file has changed, with no impact on the end user.

 # Rewritten the code from the ground up
  Added >>> Final_Bhavcopy_index_2024.py <<< I've rewritten the code from the ground up, prioritizing clarity, organization, and performance.
 The revamped solution offers enhanced readability, faster execution, and a more maintainable structure.
-Renamed the final data folder to 'Getbhavcopy_Nse' and introduced an auto-date selection feature.
+Renamed the final data folder to 'Getbhavcopy_NSE' and introduced an auto-date selection feature.
 Now, once a file is downloaded in the "Getbhavcopy_Nse" folder, the script automatically sets the start date from the previously downloaded file name and uses the current date as the end date, simplifying the download process.

 # Download NSE Futures EOD

 After 06jul2024 use >>> New_nse_fo.py <<< to download data from NSE<br>
 To download historical data before 06jul2024 use >>> nse_fo.py <<<  <br>
 If you want to retain the 'OPEN_INT' column for open interest data, please comment out line 156 in the nse_fo.py and line 153 in New_nse_fo.py file.

+# Added py file for BSE Bhavcopy download

+Added file >>> Getbhavcopy_BSE_Eq_New.py <<< <br>
+Use this file to Download BSE Bhavcopy after date 01 JUN 2024 <br>
+All etf and mutual fund's symbol are removed, if you want it, remove line 109 to 140 from code<br>

 # Your generous contribution will help and allow me to allocate more time